nachkar/MykiLite/README.md

 * how you prioritize

 # Submission
-To submit your solution, simply create a pull request on the repo.
+To submit your solution, simply fork a private repo and add the reviewers usernames as reporters.

 If something isn’t clear or you’re not sure about some requirements, don’t worry!
 We want you to succeed too.
 We are a team after all so please email us on ios@myki.com and we can even jump on a video call.